nothrem/Zend_Db_Query/README.md

 		// creates "ON `c`.`id` = `a`.`cat`"

 		//with 3 values, first one is from joined table,
-		//the other one is processed as table name and column name ->joinLeft(array('au' => 'authors'), array('id', 'articles', 'author'))
+		//the other two are processed as a table name and a column name ->joinLeft(array('au' => 'authors'), array('id', 'articles', 'author'))
 		//creates "ON `au`.`id` = `a`.`author`"